melonmelonz/nextchapter/README.md

 **Tools used:** codium, nvim w/ avante and some claude code testing.
 I am partial to anthropic and mistral when utilizing LLMs.
 I typically use Prettier on-save and have a host of other nvim plugins via lazyvim.

-I can explain every line and could have gotten this done 10x as fast had I fully leveraged my AI setup but I know you want to see us showcase what we can do ourselves (pretty hard to avoid AI altogether but it is important to know the fundamentals).
+I can explain every line and could have gotten this done 10x as fast had I fully leveraged my AI setup but I know you want to see us showcase what we can do ourselves (pretty hard to avoid AI altogether these days but it is important to know the fundamentals).

 My opinion is LLMs make fine assistants, they can write your copy, test behind you, and their configs are spot-on!
 But they can be sycophantic, stochastic parrots at times as well.
 A tool, like any other, but and incredibly powerful tool for sure.
 This opinion only holds for code though.
 When writing something personal, you should use your own prose.
 Editting, spell-check, all that jazz is OK, but it is disingenuous not to use your prose.
 With code, you do not need to rewrite the wheel a million times.
 A button is a button.